NXXR/Master-Thesis/literature/papers/Factors Associated With Virtual Reality Sickness in Head-Mounted Displays A Systematic Review and Meta-Analysis.md

 - "Virtual Reality Symptom Questionnaire" and "Virtual Reality Sickness Questionnaire" not yet widely adopted and lacking sufficient data/studies to warrant meta-analysis
-- 35% of papers in this analysis used older HMDs, which differ fundamentally from more modern HMDs (recent 5 years), therefor the occurrence of symptoms with the use of currently available HMDs is hard to predict
+- 35% of papers in this analysis used older HMDs, which differ fundamentally from more modern HMDs (recent 5 years), therefore the occurrence of symptoms with the use of currently available HMDs is hard to predict

 ## Reasons for research
 - identifying factors that increase the occurrence of simulator sickness necessary with increased usage of VR  for